-vf.events resource handles custom event tracking and high-volume batching.
-Use it for anything outside the canonical 9 lifecycle events.
+vf.events resource handles custom event tracking, in-memory batching for live writes, and one-shot bulk for backfills.
+Use it for anything outside the canonical 10 lifecycle events.

 track(eventName, userId, properties?)